Bhandup railway station

 Bhandup is a railway station on the Central line of the Mumbai Suburban Railway network.
 A few fast trains stop at Bhandup station, mostly during the peak hours.

 History

-Bhandup's relationship with trains goes back to the very earliest times, for it was during a visit to Bhandup in 1843 that George Clark, Chief Engineer to the Bombay Government, first had the idea of linking Mumbai to Thane by railway.
-The Great Indian Peninsula Railway Company ran its first train on 16 April 1853.
+Bhandup's relationship with trains goes back to the very earliest times, for it was during a visit to Bhandup in 1843 that Colonel George Thomas Clark, Chief Engineer to the Bombay Government, first had the idea of linking Mumbai to Thane by railway.
+The route of the Bombay railway was worked out by G. T. Clark while on a visit to Seth Framji Cawasji Banaji's Bhandup Estate.
+Bhandup was a stop on the first railway service between Bombay's Bori Bunder Railway Station and Tannah (Thane), when it opened on 16th April 1853.